Mirrrrrow/rp_core/README.md

 - Carkeys are item.
 Give them to your friends or steal them!
 - Carkeys can be changed and duplicated by the mechanic!
 - Change the engine state using the radial menu!

+### 🚘 Vehicle Registration (WIP)

+- Vehicles have to be registered at the DMV (Department of Motor Vehicles).
+- You'll pay insurance fees and can change your plate.
+- LEO officers can control if the vehicle is registered.

 ## 📡 Exports